 The old adage ‘a problem shared is a problem halved‘ has never been more powerful than now.
-According to a on Covid-19 and mental health conducted by the South African Depression and Anxiety Group (SADAG), 65% of the 1214 respondents admitted to feeling stressed as a result of South Africa’s lockdown, while more than half (55%) said that anxiety and panic were challenges they had personally experienced.
+According to a recent survey on Covid-19 and mental health conducted by the South African Depression and Anxiety Group (SADAG), 65% of the 1214 respondents admitted to feeling stressed as a result of South Africa’s lockdown, while more than half (55%) said that anxiety and panic were challenges they had personally experienced.

 During June and July, Metropolitan is encouraging South Africans to talk about their experiences linked to the pandemic through its new campaign ‘Three Word Stories’, providing easy-to-use steps that will help consumers navigate the “new normal”.

 Llewellyn Allen, Head of Marketing: Metropolitan, explains: “We are talking to those who feel that they are in some way responsible for others.
 Perhaps they’re a breadwinner, a key person within their community, a frontline worker, or a caregiver in their family.

 “With so much responsibility on their shoulders, they may feel incapable of vocalising their own fears and anxieties.
 We wanted to remind our audience that their voices are powerful, and that by sharing these stories, they will encourage others to do the same.”

 Each week, Metropolitan will use the airwaves as well as print and digital media to enable dialogue on a variety of issues, ranging from education to parenting in the time of Covid-19.